BeardedTinker/SolarWS/README.md

 I will try to update code, improve efficiency, calibrate what I can and keep ESPHome version of the project alive.
 This device will be permanent replacement of LaCross 2300 that has been working for more than 15 years now.

+## Issues

+* Not sure is wind speed is caluclated correctly.
+One roration is 2 pusles.
+Data is collected in 25 second window.
+Have to recheck when I get handheld anemometer it values are correct
+* Every other cycle, battery voltage % is not reported.
+Not sure why this happens.
+Forcing now update every 25 seconds to ensure some value is sent
+* Can't use or figure how to use formula in battery % sensor:
+`return ((id(voltage).state - ${battery_empty}) / ${battery_diff} * 100.00);`
+* Sometimes Inpute Boolean in HA is not triggered to OFF after OTA.
+If you push another update while still awake, then switch is flipped.
+Maybe adding a bit of delay could help?

 ## To-Do

 * At this point, ESPHome doesn't support UV sensor, so until this sensor is added in ESPHome to work out of box, there is no code that supports it